joshdeadbody/PDD-planer/README.md

 ## The Workflow

-The two tools are designed to be used in sequence:
+The tools are designed to be used in sequence, branching based on the solution type:

 1. Open the **Process Assessment Tool** (`index.html`) — the default page at the link above
 2. Complete the suitability assessment for your process
-3. Click **"Send to PDD Planner"** — 13 parameters pass automatically via URL
+3. Choose your pipeline: Click **"Send to RPA PDD Planner"** or **"Send to Agentic Planner"** — parameters pass automatically via URL
-4. The **PDD Planner** opens with all relevant fields pre-filled
+4. The selected Planner opens with all relevant context pre-filled
-5. Complete the remaining discovery phases and export your PDD
+5. Complete the remaining discovery phases and export your Markdown document

 ---

 ## Tool 1 — Process Assessment Tool

 Based on UiPath's automation suitability scoring model.
-Determines whether a process is worth automating before any discovery work begins.
+Determines whether a process is worth automating before any discovery work begins, and helps decide if the solution requires rigid RPA or an autonomous agent.

 **Eliminatory gates** — hard stops that end the assessment immediately if triggered:
 - Non-digital or heavily physical input types
-- Process relies on human judgment rather than defined rules
+- Process relies entirely on subjective human judgment

-**Postponement gates** — flags that don't eliminate but flag the process as not yet ready:
+**Postponement gates** — flags that don't eliminate but mark the process as not yet ready:
 - Process or supporting applications are actively changing or unstable

 **Weighted scoring** — once past the gates, the tool scores across: